My Teenager Just Predicted the Death of My Small Business

 - These basic elements take time and intention to create in a small business.

-- And for most, by then, it’s way too late.
+- For most, by then, it’s way too late.

-Small business owners ignore this topic and it costs us our ability to successfully exit our businesses.
+Small business owners ignore this topic.
+It costs us our ability to successfully exit our businesses.

 Essentially we wait, and then we fail.